Toloka/docs/en/template-builder/concepts/types.md

 #### number

 A number without quotation marks.
-The separator of the fractional and integer parts is `.`.
+The separator of the fractional and integer parts is the dot.
 For example, `25.5`.

 #### object